JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 </tab>
 </tabs>

+> If you use the `NodeJsRootPlugin` class to set a Node.js version for the entire project, it still works.
+> But you can only set separate versions for subprojects using `NodeJsPlugin`.
+>
+{style="note"}

 ### Use pre-installed Node.js

 If Node.js is already installed on the host where you build Kotlin/JS projects, you can configure the Kotlin Multiplatform Gradle